adwait-kalsekar/rubot/README.md

 ---

 ## Description
-This solution was developed as a capstone submission for the Advanced Database Course in the Master’s of Information Technology and Analytics program at Rutgers Business School.
+This solution was developed as a final project submission for the Advanced Database Course in the Master’s of Information Technology and Analytics program at Rutgers Business School.
 It demonstrates:
 - Modern **database techniques** (MongoDB, PostgreSQL, Vector Databases)
 - **Cloud-native** microservices architecture for modularity and scalability
 - Integration of **LLM-based AI agents** capable of retrieving academic data, performing vector searches, and interacting with external APIs (e.g., Canvas)